megaacheyounes/hms-google-play-compatibility-config/README.md

 ### Disclaimer

-While the above configurations can help improve compatibility, there's no guaranteed solution.
-Always test thoroughly and consider consulting with Google support for specific rejection rejection and .
+While the above configurations can help improve compatibility, I can not guarantee that it will work for every case.
+Always test thoroughly and consider contacting Google Play support for specific rejection reason and the exact policy that was violated.

 ### Contribute to this document